Ankit212585/Basic_to_advance_javaScript/Readme.md

 array?

-Ans:- Map()- map() method is used when you want to modify each element of an array and create a anew array with the modified values.
+Ans:- Map()- map() method is used when you want to modify each element of an array and create a new array with the modified values.

 ForEach() method is used when you want to perform some operation on each element of an array without creating a new array.